 You can try coasteering, kayaking, stand-up paddleboarding and loads more at Reach Outdoors on Goodrington Sands beach.
 One of the coolest activities, though, has to be the bushcraft survival skills session.
 You can learn how to make fire, build a shelter and cook a meal in the wilderness.

 Paignton: getting around

 Coach travel to Paignton is nice and easy with megabus.
-On your journey to this English Riviera town, you can make the most of the free WiFi and charge your phone using the onboard power sockets.
+On your journey to this English Riviera town, you can usually make the most of the free WiFi* and charge your phone using the onboard charging points*.
 You’ll get a 20kg luggage allowance for all your things, too.
 To find out more about what’s included, read our onboard facilities page.